Bishop Michael Bruce Curry Initially Believed Royal Wedding Sermon Invite Was A Prank

 — VANITY FAIR (@VanityFair) May 19, 2018

 Bishop Curry’s wide-ranging royal wedding spiel covered everything from the bride’s American heritage to the redemptive “power of love.”
-Curry even referenced “the old slaves in America’s Antebellum South,” and he proudly quoted Martin Luther King Jr. in his passionate sermon, which went viral not only for its content but also for its hilarious reactions from Kate Middleton, Zara Tindall, and Elton John.
+Curry even referenced “the old slaves in America’s Antebellum South,” and he proudly quoted Martin Luther King, Jr. in his passionate sermon, which went viral not only for its content, but also for its hilarious reactions from Kate Middleton, Zara Tindall, and Elton John.

 Elton John at the #RoyalWedding as American Bishop Michael Curry delivers wedding address https://t.co/E0TQZpKGTB pic.twitter.com/CdmDEfODUr